anamoya-tech/customer-churn-analysis/sql/data/README.md

 Raw data is not stored in this repository.

 Dataset source:
-IBM Telco Customer Churn Dataset (Kaggle)
+Telcom Customer Churn Dataset (Kaggle)